 The MAC Address Present subfield indicates the presence of the STA MAC Address subfield in the STA Info field and is set to 1 if the STA MAC Address subfield is present in the STA Info field; otherwise set to 0(#10568).
 The Delete Timer Present subfield is set to 1 to indicate the presence of the Delete Timer subfield in the STA Info field, and that the AP corresponding to the Per-STA Profile subelement will be removed at the time indicated by the Delete Timer subfield; it is set to 0 otherwise.

-–
+The Operation Update Type subfield is set to indicate the type of operation update in the ML Operation Update Request frame for the link indicated by the Link ID subfield as per Table 9-401j (Operation Update Type subfield encoding).

+Table 9-401j – Operation Update Type subfield encoding